technologeve/calorfree/README.md

 ### Opportunities for further development
 - Remove serving sizes - e.g. 6-8 people
 - Add a regular expression break down diagram

+### Testing instructions

+The tests are made using jest, and can be run from the test-calorfree directory with `jest --setupFilesAfterEnv=./jest.mock.js